 Here’s a sample computation:

-If you have scaled scores of 24 for English, 28 for Math, 26 for Reading, and 23 for Science, the composite ACT score would be (24 + 28 + 26 + 23)/4 = 25.25, which is rounded down to a 25.
+If students have scaled scores of 24 for English, 28 for Math, 26 for Reading, and 23 for their Science scores, the composite ACT score would be (24 + 28 + 26 + 23)/4 = 25.25, which is rounded down to a 25.

 How the Writing Test is Scored